 It sounds like college has got you stressed and you turned to food as a coping mechanism more often than you would have liked.
 The real issue here is stress.
 Well, now that you know that about yourself, you have the power to do something about it.
 What else can you do to tackle this stress?
-Like Mama Luv said, some form of exercise will do wonders on stress.
-A walk outside, a hike in the Berkeley firetrail, or a run in the Berkeley Marina.
-Try a little bit of exercise 3-4 times a week for at least 30mins and pay attention to how you feel.
+Like Mama Luv said, some form of exercise will do wonders for stress.
+A walk outside, a hike in the Berkeley fire trail, or a run in the Berkeley Marina.
+Try a little bit of exercise 3-4 times a week for at least 30 minutes and pay attention to how you feel.

 … BUT PLEASE don’t stop eating!
-To love our bodies means to nourish it too.
-Eat in moderation.
+To love our bodies means to nourish them too.
 See if you can pay attention to what foods make you feel good in the long run, and what foods don’t.
 The better our bodies feel, the more capable we are able to handle stress. and school sure can be stressful!

-College stress is real.
-Since this semester has started I’ve fallen into some pretty unhealthy eating habits (bc pizza) and I’ve completely stopped going to the gym.
-I’ve gained some weight and, even though I’m not too bothered by a few extra pounds here and there, I would like to try to start getting healthier.
-The problem is that the two people I hang out with the most don’t seem to be as concerned about being healthy.
-They are great at encouraging me to skip the gym and we usually end up eating hella fast food, cookies, cakes-whatever together!
-Is it possible to get healthier while still spending quality time with my friends?
+College stress is real and I’ve fallen into some unhealthy eating habits.
+I’ve gained some weight and, even though I’m not too bothered by it, I would like to try to start eating better.
+The problem is that when I hang out with my friends, I end up skipping the gym and eating fast food.
+Is it possible to get healthier while still spending time with my friends?

 College stress is definitely real.
 Feeling like you have to choose between friends and your health can make things that much more stressful.
 The good news is, it’s possible to have both!

 First, kudos to you for wanting to get back to your healthy habits.
 Eating better and working out are both great ways to take care of yourself that can have a positive impact on your study habits and grades.
 Unfortunately, these are often the first habits to go once the pressure of the semester hits.
-Some things to consider as you attempt to get back on your health grind:
+Some things to consider:

 Focus on the way you feel.
-Quite often buzzwords like “getting healthy” can drive people to assume you are encouraging going on a DIET.
-That word in itself is enough to shut down a friendly conversation about health habits.
-Instead of using language around body goals or dietary limitations, shift your focus to the way you feel and other healthy side-effects of eating better and working out, like increased concentration!
+Shift your focus to the way you feel and other healthy side-effects of eating better and working out, like increased concentration!

 Good Luck!
-And if you still need some tips, you can always set an appointment with a health coach at Tang.
+And if you still need some tips, you can always set an appointment with a health coach at UHS.